- HIV and AIDS are not the same thing.

 - HIV is spread through unprotected sex and sharing needles.

 - There is no cure for HIV, but it can be treated.

 HIV (human immunodeficiency virus) is a virus that attacks the body’s immune system.
 If HIV is not treated, it can lead to AIDS (acquired immunodeficiency syndrome).
 Learning the basics about HIV can keep you healthy and prevent HIV transmission.
 HIV/AIDS can now be treated with medicine.
 You can have HIV and not know it.
-According to the CDC, 1 in 7 people living in the United States, don’t know they are living with HIV.
+According to the CDC, 1.2 million people are living in the United States.
+Nearly 13% of them don’t know they are living with HIV.
 There is currently no cure.
 Once people get HIV, they have it for life, BUT with proper medical care, HIV can be controlled.
 People with HIV who get effective HIV treatment can live long, healthy lives and protect their partners.

 What are HIV and AIDS?

 HIV stands for human immunodeficiency virus.
 It weakens a person’s immune system by destroying important cells that fight disease and infection.
 These white blood cells called T-cells and in your immune system and are what fights against infections to keep your body healthy.
 T-cells play a key role in keeping a person protected from infections.
 If your immune system is weakened, it can’t protect your body and you can easily get sick.
 If a person with HIV does not get medical care, HIV will attack the immune system and they will eventually develop AIDS.
 AIDS can allow different types of life-threatening infections and cancers to develop and can lead to death.